Gemma Atkinson: Reality television

 In December 2006, she appeared in Celebrity Weakest Link with Marcus Patric.
 In 2007, she took part in the BBC's Celebrity MasterChef competition.

 In November 2007, she appeared in the seventh series of I'm a Celebrity...Get Me Out of Here! in Australia.
 She finished in fifth place.

-In January 2008, Atkinson appeared on Celebrity Mastermind.
 On 15/16 March 2008, Atkinson co-presented the Play.com Live gaming expo at Wembley Stadium with Virgin Radio presenter Iain Lee.

 Atkinson and her family appeared on All Star Family Fortunes on 20 September 2008, competing against Antony Cotton and his family.
 The Atkinsons did not win the show; however, Gemma was given £1,000 for her chosen charity.

 On 12 November 2008, she appeared in Jack Osbourne's ITV2 show Adrenaline Junkie filmed in South Africa.
 She did a bungee jump, a skydive, a glider flight and swam with great white sharks.

 In 2013, she appeared in an episode of I Love My Country, on BBC One.
 She took part in a celebrity edition of The Chase in December 2015.
 After the team beat the chaser, Shaun Wallace, Atkinson took home £25,125 for her chosen charity, Bleakholt Animal Sanctuary.

 In Autumn 2017 Atkinson competed in the fifteenth series of BBC's Strictly Come Dancing, where she was partnered with professional dancer Aljaž Škorjanec.
 The couple reached the final of the competition on 16 December, where they finished either second, third or fourth (results not disclosed via the BBC), losing out to Joe McFadden.